-The consistent 30-year baseline of Joe Finnerty’s practice has been his representation of print, electronic and now internet-based news media organizations in all aspects of news gathering and dissemination, First Amendment issues and defamation defense.
+The consistent 30-year baseline of Joe's practice has been his representation of print, electronic, and Internet-based news media organizations in all aspects of news gathering and dissemination, First Amendment issues, and defamation defense.

 In the 1990s, Joe represented one of the world’s largest petrochemical companies in a breach of contract action against scores of its domestic and foreign general liability insurance carriers and reinsurers to recover its expenditures for environmental cleanups at, among other sites, the Love Canal.
-This was at the time the nation’s most prominent environmental coverage case.
-Among its highlights: Joe coordinated and supervised a massive discovery effort that involved constructing a screening facility and employing over 100 document screeners and more than a dozen lawyers to review over 23,000,000 documents.
-Eventually 9,000,000 documents were produced.
+This was, at the time, the nation’s most prominent environmental coverage case.
+Among its highlights: Joe coordinated and supervised a massive discovery effort that involved constructing a screening facility and employing over 100 document screeners and more than 12 lawyers to review over 23 million documents.
+Eventually 9 million documents were produced.
 Joe then oversaw the litigation of over 300,000 document privilege claims on the way to a favorable confidential settlement.

-On the First Amendment/press access front, in 2003 Joe won a decision declaring New York’s statutory ban on cameras in the courtroom inapplicable to bar photographic coverage.
-The ruling came in the nationally notorious trial of James C. Kopp for the sniper murder of abortion-provider, Barnett Slepian, M.D., in his Amherst, NY, home.
-Joe is Chair of the firm's Media & First Amendment Law Practice Area.
+On the First Amendment/press access front, in 2003, Joe won a decision declaring New York’s statutory ban on cameras in the courtroom inapplicable to bar photographic coverage.
+The ruling came in the nationally infamous trial of James C. Kopp for the sniper murder of abortion provider, Dr. Barnett Slepian, in his Amherst, New York, home.

 - The Walter F. George School of Law, Mercer University, J.D., cum laude, Editor-in-Chief, Mercer Law Review (1980-81), 1981